 Your Bladder – Who’s in Control?

-Urinary incontinence – also known as bladder leakage – affects millions of women.
 One in three women over 40 experience inconveniences, while it affects one in two women over the age of 60.
-For women aged 80 and over, it’s rare not to have some type of incontinence.
+For women aged 80 and over, it’s rare not to have some type of discomfort.

-• Most women begin to experience sings of urinary incontinence in their 40s and 50s, after childbearing.
+• Most women begin to experience signs of bladder inconvenience in their 40s and 50s, after childbearing.
 This applies to vaginal, not caesarean births

-• In some cases, however, incontinence can start earlier, particularly for those predisposed to urinary conditions
+• In some cases, however, discomfort can start earlier, particularly for those predisposed to urinary conditions

 There are three main types of urinary incontinence: